bcgsc/btl/_posts/2022-11-27-AMPstruct.md

 ---
 layout: post
-title: "Study on relating antimicrobial activity and predicted structure, just published"
+title: "Our study relating the antimicrobial activity and predicted structure of AMPs is published"
 category: news
 ---